 - When you empty out a jar of product, clean it and keep it for future use.

 - Go online and find promo offers.
 I always look for Clinique when I need to buy something because they almost always come with free little bonus goodies.
 They’re a perfect size!

 - Buy reusable travel-sized bottles to fill up with your own product at home.
 We own this set from Nalgene, and I’m itching to try this squeezable kind too!

-When car camping, this usually means you won’t be in the same place for very long.
-That equates to a ton of time in the car, which also means that music and podcasts are essential.
+If you’re finding the best car camp hacks, this probably means you won’t be in the same place for very long.
+That equates to a ton of time in the car, which also means that music and podcasts for a road trip are essential.

 Pick a variety of music and podcasts to satisfy any interest and keep the tunes fresh.
 No one likes listening to the same playlist 1000x.
 Remember to pack portable speakers like these for your non-car listening!

 If you plan on sleeping in a car, you are going to have to snuggle up next to everything you packed.
 Make sure to make smart choices and find multi-functions for all your gear.